saiteja007-mv/AI-Rag-Chatbot-using-AWS-Services/README.md

 - **S3**: Document storage
 - **Amazon Kendra**: Intelligent document search and indexing
 - **Amazon Bedrock**: AI model inference (Claude 3.5 Sonnet & Titan)

+### Architecture Flow:

+1. **User Authentication**: Users register/login through the frontend, authenticated via Lambda functions and stored in DynamoDB
+2. **Document Upload**: Files are uploaded to S3 and automatically indexed by Amazon Kendra
+3. **AI Processing**: User queries are processed through Kendra search, then enhanced with AI responses via Amazon Bedrock
+4. **Response Delivery**: AI-generated responses are returned through the API Gateway to the frontend

+The architecture diagrams above show both the high-level system overview and detailed service interactions, demonstrating how each AWS service works together to create a seamless RAG chatbot experience.

 ## 📁 Project Structure